jimurai/cv/README.md

 *June 2022 to January 2023*
 **Senior Staff Engineer *(Thermal Control Guru)***
-Reponsible for Evonetix' thermal control capabilities and integrating them across all groups and workstreams.
+Responsible for Evonetix' thermal control capabilities and integrating them across all groups and workstreams.

-* Created Technology Roadmap for delivery of thermal control capability through to product launch
+* Created technology roadmap for delivery of thermal control capability through to product launch
 * Led development and roll-out of a reliable and robust thermal calibration capability

 *April 2017 to June 2022*